vectordotdev/vector/website/docs/reference/sinks/gcp_pubsub.md

 ### batch_timeout

 The maximum age of a batch before it is flushed.
+See [Buffers & Batches](#buffers--batches) for more info.

 </Field>